Heresta/OCR17plus/Data/LaFayette1678_Cleves_btv1b8610820b_corrected/README.md

 ## Files
 ``png`` contains all the images in png format on which are based all the files in the others directories.
 They are from Gallica (cf. link above).

 ``pageXmlTranskribus`` contains all the PAGE-XML files which are the output files of Transkribus.
-Those files come from E-ditiones' repository [OCR17plus](https://github.com/e-ditiones/OCR17plus).
 They were pre-prepared by Simon Gabay.

 ``pageXmlTranskribusCorrected`` contains all the PAGE-XML files which are the output files of Transkribus and which was transformed to fit and be used in [eScriptorium](http://traces6.paris.inria.fr/) (link to the python and xsl scripts used [here](https://github.com/Heresta/BAO_Stage_DH_ENS_2021/tree/main/CorrectionPageXMLeScriptorium)).